ErezSarig/CommonDashboard/README.md

 ### Choose data
 - Use the Layers menu to pick which layer data you want visuallize
 - Choose the field you want aggregation to be grouped by
-- Choose what data to sum up
+- Choose what data you want to sum up (Numeric fields only)

 ### Change visualisation
 - For now display is limited only to bars or pie charts.
 - Display legend bellow chart figure.
 Chart's objects have basic tool tip showing category's label on hovering above it.
 - For now, bars chart will show summed up numbers for each category while pie charts display precentage of total categories.
-- Advanced styling is accessible when exporting as SVG with the use of CSS ids and classes.
-Use ids "Chart" or "Legend" for those objects.
-"Polygons","Labels","InnerLabels" classes are availbale for styling every chart part and "LegendItems" and "LegendLabels" classes for legend elements.
+- Advanced styling using CSS is accessible when exporting as SVG.
+Use ids "Chart" or "Legend" for those grouped objects.
+"Polygons","Labels","InnerLabels" classes are availbale for styling every chart element separatly while "LegendItems" and "LegendLabels" classes exist legend items.
+- Change the <filter> on the top of code to aplly filter effects on Chart group object
-- Hopefully migration to Qt6 on QGiS new coming V4.0 will open up new options for interactive interface with charts figures
+- Hopefully migration to Qt6 on QGiS new coming V4.0 will open up new options for advanced svg drawing.
+This includes inserting CSS and dynamic interaction with elements of the chart in qgis without exporting.

 ## Show your chart